 When you think of successful global brands like Apple or Dunkin’ Donuts, there are certain visual elements and tones of communication that instantly come to mind.
 You’re not just picturing a product or service, but an entire sensory experience associated with that brand.
 This kind of robust and memorable brand identity is not a coincidence, but the result of a meticulously crafted and consistently followed tool called a ‘Style Guide.’

-If you're new to branding or even marketing in general, you might be wondering, "What exactly is a Style Guide, and why is it so important?"
-If you are familiar, as an independent designer, you may be wondering “Why do I need a Style Guide?”.
-Buckle up, because you're about to discover a game-changing tool for successful branding that will also help improve your efficiency.
+If you’re new to branding or even marketing in general, you might be wondering, “What exactly is a Style Guide, and why is it so important?”
+If you are familiar, as an independent designer, you may be wondering, “Why do I need a Style Guide?”
+Buckle up, because you’re about to discover a game-changing tool for successful branding that will also help improve your efficiency.

 Creating a Style Guide for your brand that can be used on patterns and product descriptions is an easy way to save time and develop consistent branding.
-It is also a great tool if you work with a VA (virtual assistant) or Tech Editor to maintain consistency in all your works.
+It is also a great tool if you work with a VA (virtual assistant) or Tech Editor to maintain consistency in all your work.
 Here is an easy checklist of key items you’ll want to include in your Style Guide:

 1. logos